wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.1.20120919 =
+* Updated the http_build_query() method that outputs the dimensions for iframe and RESS decks, added the ampersand as the separator.
+Some users were having the html encoded '&amp;' being output which was breaking the deck dimensions.
+* Namespaced the SlideDeck SimpleModal JavaScript library further to avoid namespace conflicts with plugins like Shortcode Exec PHP and Ajax Event Calendar
+* Fixed bug with IE 8 background image processing that was preventing images beyond the first slide from working in vertical SlideDecks.
+* Fixed a display issue where the SlideDeck previews on the manage page where sometimes rendered at the wrong height.
+* Fixed an issue where SlideDecks using the iframe=1 shortcode option had a larger than necessary height.
+* Reporter Lens: Including multiple Reporter decks on the page no longer creates JavaScript errors and broken decks.
+* Reporter Lens: Fixed an issue where the video thumbnail was erroneously linking to the video permalink when this was not expected.
+* Updated language files to include phrases used in lens templates such as "Read More".
+* Fixed an issue where the video cover was not always hidden when automatically advnacing to the next slide.
+* Updated language files to include phrases used in lens templates such as "Read More".

 = 2.1.20120827 =
 * Adding RESS (REsponsive Server-Side) options to the shortcode ress=1 and proportional=no
 * Adding RESS (REsponsive Server-Side) options to the widget options